microsoft/azure-puppet/cli_tools.md

 <pre><code>$ puppet help azure_vm &lt;action&gt;

-This subcommand provides a command line interface to work with Windows Azure virtual machine instances.
+This subcommand provides a command line interface to work with Microsoft Azure virtual machine instances.
 The goal of these actions are to easily create new machines, install Puppet onto them, and tear them down when they're no longer required.